MarkSeliverstov/MFF-bachelor-work/logs.md

 ## 7.02.2024

-- [ ] Write about async complitions
+- [x] Write about async complitions
-- [ ] Commit and PUSH
+- [x] Commit and PUSH

 ## 9.02.2024

-- [ ] Status update about:
+- Status update about:
-    - Next meeting date
+    - [ ] Next meeting date
-    - Etities and Anotations view
+    - [x] Etities and Anotations view
-    - Try to generate random id in the entity id when creating the entity
+    - [x] Try to generate random id in the entity id when creating the entity

+## 12.02.2024